Welcome

 In psychology, patience is more than just “waiting without ranting” it’s a character trait involving calm endurance in the face of error, delay and frustration.
 It includes emotional and behavioural control, not just the ability to sit through someone else’s pre-shot routine.
 Researchers studying golfers have found that top players often excel because they manage their emotions and stay focused one shot at a time.
 Patience, confidence, and the ability to focus just before the swing appear among the hallmarks of the best golfers.
 (PubMed)

-Learned or Inherited…Here’s where the science gets interesting…researchers haven’t isolated a “patience gene,” but personality studies suggests that many traits, including persistence and impulse control, are moderately heritable, meaning genes play a role, but environment and experience matter too.
+Learned or Inherited…Here’s where the science gets interesting…researchers haven’t isolated a “patience gene,” but personality studies suggest that many traits, including persistence and impulse control, are moderately heritable, meaning genes play a role, but environment and experience matter too.
 (PMC) Twin and family studies show that genetics can influence your baseline temperament.
 Roughly 30–60% of personality variation might be inherited but that means a big chunk of what makes you patient or impatient comes from your upbringing, practice, culture, and experiences.
 (Healthline)

 Fiery and Itchy…are two golfing mindsets that exude impatience.
 Fiery, as discussed in newsletter number 12 is always playing on the edge of boiling over and losing it at any moment.
 While the Itchy mental style is often overly competitive and impatiently looking for that little bit more, even when the statistical chances of success are very small.
 Both can cite numerous times when their round has been ruined by their impatience.